 Another option for funding your restaurant is an SBA loan.
 Although these federal loans require more paperwork and a strong FICO small business credit score, they have beneficial loan terms and rates.
 Currently, you need a 140 FICO SBSS score to qualify for most SBA loan programs.

 Best for: working capital, new campaigns, and short-term opportunities.

-This option typically carries high interest rates, but you’re usually more likely to get approved for these short-term loans from online lenders.
-Turnaround on a cash advance can be as little as a few days.
+This short-term loan option typically carries high interest rates, but you’re usually more likely to get approved for these short-term loans from alternative lenders.
+Turnaround on a merchant cash advance (one type of alternative loan) can be as little as one business day.
 Alternative loans are a great choice for fast access to working capital as well as funding for short-term costs and campaigns, especially if you’ve got bad credit.